About Neil Neil’s Priorities Contact + Donate Who is Behind Neil?

 After graduating from high school, I received my BA and MS in Geology at CU Boulder and became an award-winning research geologist.
 I have lived in Boulder for decades.
 My husband and I raised our daughter here; she is a proud graduate of BVSD schools (K-12).
 I navigated the challenges of parenthood through my child’s experiences with bullying, harassment, and mental well-being; this is why I continue to fight to make BVSD the best it can be.

 I have served BVSD as our elementary school representative to the BVSD District Parent Council (DPC).
 Through this role, I recognized that BVSD’s non-discrimination policy lacked inclusion of gender identity/expression.
-This initiated the board’s decision to update its policy.
+This was the beginning of the board’s decision to update its policy.

 "I am the product of the public schools and I am a proud parent of a BVSD graduate.
 I am an ardent supporter of and believer in the public school system."